conan-io/conan-io.github.io/_posts/2019-08-30-package-id-modes.markdown

 ## Conclusion

-Conan package ID modes allow really fine-grained control to choose how the dependencies may affect the package ID of your libraries, if you make the deploy of your applications using Conan packages and keep track of these identifiers, you can control which are the requirements included in any release.
+Conan package ID modes allow fine-grained control to choose how the dependencies may affect the package ID of your libraries, if you make the deploy of your applications using Conan packages and keep track of these identifiers, you can control which are the requirements included in any release.

-Software more sensitive should use more strict modes, while the community will tipically use relaxed modes, but with Conan is easy to change the mode as we've seen along the post, it is just a value in the Conan settings.
+Software more sensitive should use more strict modes, while the community will typically use relaxed modes, but with Conan is easy to change the mode as we've seen along with the post, it is just a value in the Conan settings.